 They’ll likely give up on the text entirely.
 Make sure that your message is loud and clear, regardless of the style of writing you practice.
 You’re first draft might not be super clear, but this is why you have to keep refining it.

 Most writers use Grammarly or other writing apps to make sure that their writing has a good flow and free of errors.
+Additionally, you can use AI writing platforms to enhance your writing.

 #10.
 Add images